reinhart1010/nix/docs/en/common/csvpy.md

 ---
 # csvpy

-Loads a CSV file into a Python shell.
+Load a CSV file into a Python shell.
 Included in csvkit.
 More information: <https://csvkit.readthedocs.io/en/latest/scripts/csvpy.html>.